googleapis/google-cloud-java/RELEASING.md

   git --no-pager log v0.0.12..v0.1.0 --pretty=oneline --abbrev-commit --no-merges
   ```

   Ensure that the format is consistent with previous releases (for an example, see the [0.1.0 release](https://github.com/GoogleCloudPlatform/gcloud-java/releases/tag/v0.1.0)).
-After adding any missing updates and reformatting as necessary, publish the "draft".
+After adding any missing updates and reformatting as necessary, publish the draft.
+Finally, create a new draft for the next release.

 5. Run `utilities/update_pom_version.sh` again (to include "-SNAPSHOT" in the project version).
 As mentioned before, there is an optional version argument.
 By default, the script will update the version from "X.Y.Z" to "X.Y.Z+1-SNAPSHOT".
 Suppose a different version is desired, for example X+1.0.0-SNAPSHOT.
 Then the appropriate command to run would be `utilities/update_pom_version.sh X+1.0.0-SNAPSHOT`.